• videocam On-Demand Webinar

 Robinson & Cole LLP

 Ms. Freedman practices in data privacy and security law, and complex litigation.
 She focuses her practice on compliance with all state and federal privacy and security laws and regulations, and counsels clients on state and federal data privacy and security investigations and data breaches.
-Among other areas, Ms. Freedman advises clients on HIPAA compliance programs, employee awareness training patient portals, data use and sharing agreements for health information exchanges software, and cloud vendor agreements.
+Among other areas, she advises clients on HIPAA compliance programs, employee awareness training patient portals, data use and sharing agreements for health information exchanges software, and cloud vendor agreements.

 Melissa Krasnow